Reynolds (REYN)

 To analyze whether Reynolds generated its growth (or lack thereof) from changes in price or volume, we can compare its volume growth to its organic revenue growth, which excludes non-fundamental impacts on company financials like mergers and currency fluctuations.

-Over the last two years, Reynolds’s average quarterly volumes have shrunk by 1.6%.
+Over the last two years, Reynolds’s average quarterly sales volumes have shrunk by 1%.
 This isn’t ideal for a consumer staples company, where demand is typically stable.
-In the context of its 1.9% average organic sales declines, we can see that most of the company’s losses have come from fewer customers purchasing its products.

 Reynolds Year-On-Year Volume Growth

-In Reynolds’s Q3 2025, sales volumes dropped 2% year on year.
+In Reynolds’s Q4 2025, sales volumes dropped 2% year on year.
 This result represents a further deceleration from its historical levels, showing the business is struggling to move its products.

 7. Gross Margin & Pricing Power

-Reynolds produced a 25% gross profit margin in Q3, marking a 1.2 percentage point decrease from 26.3% in the same quarter last year.
-Reynolds’s full-year margin has also been trending down over the past 12 months, decreasing by 2.3 percentage points.
+In Q4, Reynolds produced a 25.7% gross profit margin, marking a 1.8 percentage point decrease from 27.5% in the same quarter last year.
+Reynolds’s full-year margin has also been trending down over the past 12 months, decreasing by 1.9 percentage points.
 If this move continues, it could suggest a more competitive environment with some pressure to lower prices and higher input costs (such as raw materials and manufacturing expenses).

 8. Operating Margin